auth0/docs/articles/quickstart/native/ios-swift/interactive.md

 **This feature requires Xcode 15.3+ and a paid Apple Developer account**.
 :::

-Add the corresponding URLs to **Callback URLs** and **Logout URLs**, according to the platform of your app.
+Add the following URLs to **Callback URLs** and **Logout URLs**, depending on the platform of your app.
 If you have a [custom domain](/customize/custom-domains), use this instead of your Auth0 tenant’s domain.

 #### iOS